M66B/FairEmail/docs/FAQ-da-rDK.md

 Unfortunately, this is not possible for snoozed messages folder.

-You can use *Force sync* in the three-dots menu of the unified inbox to let FairEmail synchronize the folder list again and you can long press the folders to enable synchronization.
+Du kan benytte *Tvangssynk* i trepriksmenuen i den fælles indbakke for at lade FairEmail synkronisere mappelisten igen, og du kan vha. et langt tryk på mapperne aktivere synkronisering.

 <br />

 <a name="faq101"></a>
-**(101) What does the blue/orange dot at the bottom of the conversations mean?**
+**(101) Hvad betyder det blå/orange punktum i bunden af samtalerne?**

-The dot shows the relative position of the conversation in the message list.
-The dot will be show orange when the conversation is the first or last in the message list, else it will be blue.
+Punktet viser den relative position for samtalen i meddelelseslisten.
+Punktet vil blive vist orange når samtalen er den første eller sidste i meddelelseslisten, ellers vil den være blå.
 The dot is meant as an aid when swiping left/right to go to the previous/next conversation.

 The dot is disabled by default and can be enabled with the display settings *Show relative conversation position with a dot*.